woc-hack/collab-graph/data/README.md

     > a2A_table \
     2> a2A_table.error ;

-Unfortunately, that resulted in **14,517,517** errors which means we were only able to find about **11 million** auhtor IDs in a2A mappings.
-These records aggregates into **5 million** uniq Authors which is now saved in a file named *Author_list*.
+That resulted in **14,517,517** errors which means we were only able to find about **11 million** author IDs in a2A mappings.
+These records aggregate into **5 million** unique Authors.

-So to sum up, from 25 million uniq authorIDs, we were able to find 5 million uniq Authors plus 14 million other IDs which weren't recognized.
-That means we have to consider **19 million** nodes for our graph, unless we can come up with an alternative ID resolution.
+So to sum up, from 25 million unique author IDs, we were able to find 5 million unique Authors plus 14 million other IDs which weren't recognized.
+That means we have to **19 million** unique Authors.

-There is also a2AQ.s basemap available, nevertheless, it has mappings of 15 million IDs to 6 million Authors.
-That means at the best, we will again end up with 10 million unrecognized IDs.

-These facts suggests that maybe we should come up with a way of ID resolution ourselves.
-By the way, Invalid entries are still a serious issue which should be addressed.
-They may be responsible for unrecognized IDs to a significant extent.

-As for the next step, we tried filtering out irrelevant authorIDs by filtering out invalid email addresses.
+As for the next step, we tried filtering out irrelevant author IDs by filtering out invalid email addresses using regular expressions.

     egrep '<[A-Za-z0-9._%+-]{1,}@[A-Za-z0-9.-]{1,}\.[A-Za-z]{2,}>$'

-This reduced our author_list to **24,031,688** records.
-So, basically there were about 2 million records with irrelevant email addresses. a2A_table was updated accordingly.
-Number of unrecognized records reduced to **12,734,414** as expected.
+This reduced our author ID records about 2 million. *a2A_table* was updated accordingly.

-Next step: auhtor ID resolution for remaining 12.7 million authorIDs.
+Finally, using all the data we build our *p2A_table* which contains **57,847,960** rows of unique project name and Author combinations, containing **21,838,782** unique projects and **17,640,565** unique Authors.

 # 2. Building a subset of graph given a certain node

 Visualizing a graph this large with 18 million nodes is quit challenging.
 That made us consider visualizing subsets of the graph, based on a given node.
 The idea is to build a graph centered on a given node (Author) with requested depth, defined as the maximum distance between the central node and any given node in the graph.

 Details can be found in a2gr directory.
--- INSERT --